alanlhutchison/empirical-JTK_CYCLE-with-asymmetry/README.txt

 This is the read-me for running the analysis described in Hutchison, Maienschein-Cline, and Chiang et al. Improved statistical methods enable greater sensitivity in rhythm detection for genome-wide data, 2014 (in review).

+It is based on the original JTK_CYCLE code from Hughes ME1, Hogenesch JB, Kornacker K. JTK_CYCLE: an efficient nonparametric algorithm for detecting rhythmic components in genome-scale data sets.
+J Biol Rhythms.
+2010 Oct;25(5):372-80. doi: 10.1177/0748730410379711.

+This implementation is in Python and shell script.

 The commands should be run in this order:

 jtk7.py